Game Designer vs. Game Developer: Key Differences

 Game developer

-Game development also demands a combination of imagination and technicality, but a strong background in computer science and software engineering sets it apart from game design.
+Game development also demands a combination of imagination and technical skills, but a strong background in computer science and software engineering sets it apart from game design.

 Salary